awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 ## Instance warm\-up<a name="as-step-scaling-warmup"></a>

+**Important**
+We recommend using the `DefaultInstanceWarmup` setting, which unifies all the warm\-up and cooldown settings for your Auto Scaling group\.
+For more information, see [Available warm\-up and cooldown settings](consolidated-view-of-warm-up-and-cooldown-settings.md)\.

 If you are creating a step policy, you can specify the number of seconds that it takes for a newly launched instance to warm up\.
 Until its specified warm\-up time has expired, an instance is not counted toward the aggregated metrics of the Auto Scaling group\.

-Using the example in the Step Adjustments section, suppose that the metric gets to 60, and then it gets to 62 while the new instance is still warming up\.
-The current capacity is still 10 instances, so 1 instance is added \(10 percent of 10 instances\)\.
-However, the desired capacity of the group is already 11 instances, so the scaling policy does not increase the desired capacity further\.
-If the metric gets to 70 while the new instance is still warming up, we should add 3 instances \(30 percent of 10 instances\)\.
-However, the desired capacity of the group is already 11, so we add only 2 instances, for a new desired capacity of 13 instances\.
+While instances are in the warm\-up period, your scaling policies only scale out if the metric value from instances that are not warming up is greater than the policy's alarm high threshold\.

-While scaling out, we do not consider instances that are warming up as part of the current capacity of the group\.
+If the group scales out again, the instances that are still warming up are counted as part of the desired capacity for the next scale\-out activity\.
 Therefore, multiple alarm breaches that fall in the range of the same step adjustment result in a single scaling activity\.
-This ensures that we don't add more instances than you need\.

-While scaling in, we consider instances that are terminating as part of the current capacity of the group\.
-Therefore, we don't remove more instances from the Auto Scaling group than necessary\.

-A scale\-in activity can't start while a scale\-out activity is in progress\.
+The intention is to continuously \(but not excessively\) scale out\.

+While the scale\-out activity is in progress, all scale\-in activities initiated by scaling policies are blocked until the instances finish warming up\.

 ## Create a CloudWatch alarm \(console\)<a name="policy-creating-alarm-console"></a>